 The Beige Leather (YH) interior features bolstered seats with perforated inserts, and the dashboard and door tops are trimmed in brown.
-Amenities include air conditioning, cruise control, and a Blaupunkt cassette player.
+Amenities include air conditioning and cruise control.
 A Nardi shift knob and a Clifford alarm have been added.

 The 3.0-liter flat-six was rated at 180 horsepower and 175 lb-ft of torque when new, and a Monty exhaust has been added.
 The timing-chain tensioners were replaced in 1992 and service since 2019 has included replacement of the ignition components, battery, and fuel pump relay as well as an oil change.

-The engine-case stamping reads ?64C2149? and matches the number on the Porsche Certificate of Authenticity shown below.
+The engine-case stamping reads 64C2149 and matches the number on the Porsche Certificate of Authenticity posted in the gallery.

 Power is delivered to the rear wheels through a Type 915 five-speed manual transaxle stamped with 74C2169, which matches the number shown on the CoA below.
 Additional photos of the underside are presented in the gallery.